Going Virtual with Biology Labs

 Virtual Microscope- Simulated microscope with usage directions and several slides to explore.

-Labster - This site provides realistic lab experiences that let students virtually practice their skills (Free trial accounts during covid that will provide up to 8 simulations for a class for free!)
+Labster - This site provides realistic lab experiences that let students virtually practice their skills (Free trial accounts will provide up to 8 simulations for a class for free!)

 FlyLab JS- Students can learn the principles of genetic inheritance through virtual experimentation.
 (Free)